avetx/avetx.github.io/_posts/2013-11-15-hello-world.md

 </div>
 <hr width="100%" size="10" align="left" color="#ced9e4">
 <div style="font-size: 14pt; text-align: justify; margin-left: 1cm;  margin-right: 1cm">
 	The topic of my research is the problem of sampling with Langevin algorithm.
-In particular, I am interested in non-asymptotic results of convergence of both continuous and discretized Langevin dynamics.
+I mainly focus on non-asymptotic bounds for convergence of both continuous and discretized Langevin dynamics.
 </div>